aaron-grau/curic/rails/readings/setup.md

 ## Setting up the test database

 Tests run with their own instance of a test database.
-To prepare the database, first run `rake db:migrate` to bring the development db up-to-date.
-Then run `rake db:test:prepare` to read the `db/schema.rb` and construct the test db.
+To prepare the database, first run `rails db:migrate` to bring the development db up-to-date.
+Then run `rails db:test:prepare` to read the `db/schema.rb` and construct the test db.

-You should know that if your test db ever talks back, you can delete it with `rm db/test.sqlite3`.
+If you're using `sqlite3`, You should know that if your test db ever talks back, you can delete it with `rm db/test.sqlite3`.

 ## Setting up Guard